lgc13/LucasCosta_portfolio/wiki/cheat-sheet.md

 \conninfo -- shows connection info like db name, username name, and port
 \i fullScriptPath.sql -- runs a scripts from your computer.
 Useful to add databases, creates users, etc

+\! pg_dump existing_db_name > new_dumb_file.sql -- will create a dump backup file of your existing db.
+This file will be created in the desktop
+-- alternatively, you can create a copy of the existing database into another one:
+CREATE DATABASE backup_database WITH TEMPLATE existing_db_name;

 -- DATABASES
 CREATE DATABASE db_name; -- creates a db_name
 DROP DATABASE db_name; -- deletes dbName